Injeq IQ-Tip®

 Innovative lumbar puncture technique with CSF detection

-Injeq IQ-Tip® spinal needle is a unique product for lumbar punctures.
-Bioimpedance based detection of cerebrospinal fluid is associated with a substantial reduction of the most common complications related to lumbar punctures.
+Clinical use of Injeq IQ-Tip® spinal needle is associated with a substantial reduction of the most common complications related to lumbar punctures.

 Smart needle with bioimpedance based tissue recognition